SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Protocols can also declare special kinds of type aliases, called :newTerm:`associated types`, that can be used to clarify the relationship between the various declarations of the protocol.
-Each of the *protocol member declarations* are discussed in detail below.
+The *protocol member declarations* are discussed in detail below.

-Protocol types may inherit from any number of other protocols.
+Protocol types can inherit from any number of other protocols.
-When a protocol type inherits from other protocols, the set of requirements from those other protocols are aggregated together, and any type that inherits from the current protocol must conform to all of those requirements.
+When a protocol type inherits from other protocols, the set of requirements from those other protocols are aggregated, and any type that inherits from the current protocol must conform to all those requirements.
 For an example of how to use protocol inheritance, see :ref:`Protocols_ProtocolInheritance`.

 .. note::

-    You can also aggregate together the conformance requirements of multiple protocols using protocol composition types,
+    You can also aggregate the conformance requirements of multiple protocols using protocol composition types,
     as described in :ref:`Types_ProtocolCompositionType`
     and :ref:`Protocols_ProtocolComposition`.